2017 Frankfurt Auto Show: Industry at the crossroads

 As a result, there will be much talk of electrified and self-driving vehicles along with the introduction of more conventional fare, particularly at the luxury end of the scale.
-Audi will have new versions of the A7 and A8 while also giving the floor over to Audi Sport, which will show an RS5 Cabriolet and RS4 Avant.
-BMW will have a long list of vehicles including the new 6 Series GT, M5, X3, i8 Roadster, a sport version of its EV i3 and a commemorative 40th anniversary edition of the 7 Series.
+Audi will have a new version of the A8 while also giving the floor over to Audi Sport, which will show an RS5 Cabriolet and RS4 Avant.
+BMW will have a long list of vehicles including the new 6 Series GT, M5, X3, a sport version of its EV i3 and a commemorative 40th anniversary edition of the 7 Series.

 It’s Mercedes-Benz, however, that offers a microcosmic look at the opportunities and challenges faced by the industry as a whole.
-At the very top, it will be showing its Project One supercar and AMG GT 4-door from its Mercedes-AMG sub-brand, while at the same time laying the groundwork for its electric future with a hatchback from its Mercedes-EQ EV nameplate.
+At the very top, it will be showing its Project One supercar from its Mercedes-AMG sub-brand, while at the same time laying the groundwork for its electric future with The EQA hatchback from its Mercedes-EQ EV nameplate.
 And confirming that trucks are still very much a part of the automotive landscape, the not-for-U.S. Mercedes X-Class pickup and all-new G-Class SUV will be in the spotlight.

 Frankfurt will also mark the first show where Opel/Vauxhall is no longer part of General Motors, but rather, the newest division of the French PSA Group, which includes Peugeot, Citroen and DS.
 Opel and Vauxhall will have a new performance version of its midsize sedan in the Insignia GSi (similar to our Buick Regal GS) and the Grandland X Crossover.

-Other vehicles to look for include a new Porsche Speedster, Volkswagen’s new Polo and subcompact crossover T-Roc as well as an assortment of similar or slightly larger crossovers including the Seat Arona and Dacia Duster.
+Other vehicles to look for include a new Porsche 911 GT3 Touring Package, Volkswagen’s new Polo and subcompact crossover T-Roc as well as an assortment of similar or slightly larger crossovers including the Dacia Duster.
 Check back for complete coverage of the show beginning Sept.
 12.